SkillHeaven/RunePy/README.md

-# RunePyv3.1
+# RunePy

-RunePyv3.1 is a small demonstration project built with [Panda3D](https://www.panda3d.org/).
+RunePy is a small demonstration project built with [Panda3D](https://www.panda3d.org/).
 The code creates a grid of tiles and lets a simple character move across the map using A* pathfinding.
 It provides a basic camera and control system to experiment with Panda3D's API.

 ## Features